What does it mean to be grieving?

 Transitioning into a new place is hard.
 Don’t make it harder on yourself by completely getting rid of your old life.
 Do you have routines you like to stick to?
 See if you can work them into your life at your new home.
 Do you usually get together with a friend for lunch?
 While you’re adjusting and transitioning, see if you can have that lunch date over the phone.
 Small things like that can help the transition easier, and help you manage the conflicting feelings you have over the move.
 It helps you establish something new without completely cutting off the old.

-If you need additional support while working through grief, you can contact our licensed Houston therapists at Grief Recovery Center for more info today.
+If you need additional support while working through grief, you can contact our licensed therapists at Grief Recovery Center in Houston, TX for more info today.